Battle of Sirhind (1764): Battle

-Ahmad Shah Durrani returned to Afghanistan after appointing Zain Khan Sirhindi as the Governor of Sirhind.
-Zain Khan Sirhindi, the Afghan Governor was attacked by well equipped force of 40,000 Sikhs.
-In the battle, the Sikhs killed Zain Khan Sirhindi and many other leading officers of the Afghan army.
-The Sikhs then established their rule between river Satluj to Yamuna.
+Ahmad Shah Durrani returned to Afghanistan after appointing Zain Khan Sirhindi as the governor of Sirhind.
+Zain Khan Sirhindi, the Durrani governor, was attacked by a well-equipped force of 40,000 Sikhs.
+In the battle, the Sikhs killed Sirhindi and many other leading officers of the Durrani army.
+The Sikhs then established their rule between the rivers Satluj and Yamuna.
 The Sikhs captured Sirhind and later handed over the land to Maharaja Ala Singh of Patiala State.
 The city's inhabitants faced particularly harsh treatment from the Sikh armies who razed much of the city and made a deliberate policy of destroying the city's buildings and mosques.